1995–96 in English football: Division Three

-Preston North End got on the right path towards better days by sealing the Division Three title.
+Preston North End got on the right path towards better days by sealing the Division Three title, making them the third club to finish top of all four professional divisions of English football.
 Joining them in Division Two were runners-up Gillingham (after seven years in the league's basement division), third placed Bury and playoff winners Plymouth Argyle.

 Torquay United finished at the bottom of the league by quite a margin, but avoided relegation because Conference champions Stevenage Borough did not meet the required Football League stadium capacity standards.
 Scarborough endured another torrid season, finishing second from bottom in the league for the second season in succession.

 Lincoln City climbed up to 18th place under John Beck, who took over in October after the club had propped up the Football League.
 Fulham suffered the lowest finish of their history by finishing 17th, and weeks before the end of the season they appointed Micky Adams as player-manager in hope that the former Coventry and Southampton defender could revive the club after a decade of decline.
 Cambridge United finished 16th in the table, a mere four years after narrowly missing out on promotion to the inaugural Premier League.